FeedFoodie/feedfoodie.github.io/about.md

 ## Credits

-**Note** - We do not have any Patreon pages or tip jars for people to donate to!
+We do not have any Patreon pages or tip jars for people to donate to!
 We run this translation purely as volunteers and we do not accept any form of monetary assistance due to the possibility of legal and licensing issues and the pressure that comes with monetary gain.
 We are also not monetizing this site in any way!
 We have not put any ads in here!
 Instead of asking to donate to us, please buy the official version of the manhwa and novel if you can afford to do so!
 The links for the raws and everything else is put up on this page.
 Check it out!

 ## Translator